reb0und/lrs/notes/async.md

 - Building a command tool to fetch two web pages, pull the `<title>` element from each, and print out the title of whichever page finishes that process first

 ### Defining the page_title function
-- Writing a function that takes one page URL as a parameter, makes a request to it, and returns teh text of the title element
+- Writing a function that takes one page URL as a parameter, makes a request to it, and returns the text of the title element
 - Example: ```
 async fn page_title(url: &str) -> Option<String> {
     let response = trpl::get(url).await;